lmekeel/coffee_critic/README.md

 # Coffee Critic
 I started this app as a project for school but never finished.
-It needs a lot of restricting and additions!\
+It needs a lot of restructuring and additions!\
 I welcome anyone who would like to make changes/updates to this project!
 Feel free to send me a message or make a pull request.

 # Description/App Idea